Cultivate and Advance Your Instructional Design Skills

-As the Internet and related technologies continue to evolve, businesses and school boards across the nation are turning to technology to more effectively engage learners; improve performance; and improve the quality of learning experiences.
-With a Master of Education in Learning, Design, and Technology (LDT), you can expand your skills in instructional design or instructional technology and learn to evaluate the impact of technology on learning.
-As a graduate of the program, you can enhance your teaching skills in K–12 settings or work as a learning designer in academic, corporate, military, and community settings.
+As the internet and the online experience continue to evolve, educators across the nation are turning to technology to more effectively engage students and trainees, improve learner performance, and enhance the quality of learning experiences.
+With a Master of Education in Learning, Design, and Technology (LDT), you can expand your skills in instructional design and instructional technology and understand how to evaluate the impact of technology on learning.

 Choose the Online Graduate Program in Learning, Design, and Technology That Is Right for You

 Penn State World Campus has partnered with Penn State's College of Education — regularly ranked among the nation's best graduate schools by U.S. News & World Report — to offer programs in learning design.
 Taught by the same nationally recognized faculty as our resident program, these programs are designed to help you successfully incorporate the use of the Internet and technology in your professional setting.
 Penn State offers the Master of Education in Learning, Design, and Technology along with 2 certificates.
 Each certificate consists of courses that may be applied toward the full master’s degree.